Gross polluters and vehicles' emissions reduction: Results

-Given the increasing importance of remote working, especially during the COVID-19 pandemic~\cite{vyas2020impact, nagel2020influence}, we simulate the impact of a massive shift to remote working on the reduction of vehicles' emissions.
+Given the increasing importance of remote working, especially since the COVID-19 pandemic~\cite{vyas2020impact, nagel2020influence}, we simulate the impact of a massive shift to remote working on reducing vehicles' emissions.
+Even if this working style may affect individual mobility patterns, we assume that it eliminates commuting trips.
+Indeed, if an individual works from home, the most straightforward implication is the removal of the commuting trips from their mobility habits.
 We identify the vehicles' home and work locations (see Methods) and study the emissions generated from their commuting patterns.
 We perform a simulation in which a growing share of these commuters become home workers, i.e., they do not travel anymore between their home and work locations.
-Again, we find that the reduction of CO$_2$ emissions is more effective when the home workers are gross polluters: in this case, the remote working of the top $1\%$ gross polluters lead to the same reduction reached if they were $\sim4\%$ random vehicles (see \ref{fig:homeworking}).

-We fit a \textit{Generalised Logistic Function} to the reduction of CO$_2$ emissions when the gross polluters become home workers, finding that it well describes its growth, and obtaining estimates for $\nu$ (the slope of the curve) that are similar for Rome and Florence ($-1.30$ and $-1.35$, respectively), and lower for London ($-0.72$); see Supplementary Information \ref{supp_subsec:simulations} and Figure \ref{fig:homeworking}.
+We find that emissions reduction is more effective when the home workers are gross polluters.
+In this case, remote working for the top $1\%$ gross polluters leads to the same reduction reached if they were $\approx4\%$ random vehicles (see Supplementary Figure \ref{fig:homeworking}).
+Again, a GLF well fits emissions reduction when the gross polluters become home workers.
+In particular, we obtain estimates for $\nu$ (the slope of the curve) that are similar for Rome and Florence ($-1.30$ and $-1.35$, respectively) and lower for London ($-0.72$); see Supplementary Note 8 and Supplementary Figure \ref{fig:homeworking} for details.

-Overall, the results of both experiments demonstrate that targeting specific profiles of vehicles has the potential to improve significantly emission reduction policies.
+Overall, these results demonstrate that targeting specific profiles of vehicles can significantly improve emission reduction policies.